Jack-Kennedy02/Python-Prac/README.md

 # Conclusion

-This exploration on the data jbo market has been incredibly informative, highlighting the critical skills needed to achieve the highest paying job titles.
+This exploration on the data job market has been incredibly informative, highlighting the critical skills needed to achieve the highest paying job titles.
 Gathering my own insights this project has personally influenced my career trajectory.
 Personally, I will be purusing python data projects, with the intentions to eventually pursue a masters' degree in data science.
 This project has also proved to be a valuable foundation for future opportunities and growth within the data job market and community.